 17th Aug.
 The Golden Circle.

-Bolearis docked quietly in Reykjavik around 6am, it was a misty, drizzly morning, thick cloud obscured the mountains in the distance, not a nice start to the day.
-With breakfast stored internally and a carrier bag containing a packed lunch in hand we disembarked the ship by 9am and were climbing aboard the waiting tour bus, eager to see what this island had to offer.
+Bolearis docked quietly in Reykjavik around 6 am, it was a misty, drizzly morning, thick clouds obscured the mountains in the distance, not a nice start to the day.
+With breakfast stored internally and a carrier bag containing a packed lunch in hand, we disembarked the ship by 9 am and were climbing aboard the waiting tour bus, eager to see what this island had to offer.

-First stop was for the all-important loo break around 40 minutes into the journey and just outside the capital, vital if you need to go, but annoying if you don’t!
+The first stop was for the all-important loo break around 40 minutes into the journey and just outside the capital, vital if you need to go, but annoying if you don’t!
 However, the rain had stopped and it was beginning to warm up.
 Moving on we passed over the lava fields of Mosfellsheioi, now a lot greener with moss, coarse grass and small shrubs than when first erupted from the bowels of a nearby volcano.
-By the time we had reached our first ‘proper’ destination, the mighty Gulfloss, the most famous of the country’s
+By the time we had reached our first ‘proper’ destination, the mighty Gullfoss, the most famous of the country’s

 We moved on just a few kilometres to an area of geothermal activity.
 We were at Geysir, which lends its name to all other erupting spouts of scalding hot water throughout the world (geysers).
 Geysir once erupted regularly in the past, but over the last few decades has become erratic and is seemingly heading towards retirement.
 We had come to witness a much more regular

 performer, that of Strokkur which belongs to the Haukadalur valley area, where various other geothermal features such as mud pools, fumaroles and other geysers are located.
-Because of its regularity it didn’t take long to take many successful photos and video of the spout from a variety of angles as it steamed 30/40m into the air.
+Because of its regularity, it didn’t take long to take many successful photos and videos of the spout from a variety of angles as it steamed 30/40m into the air.

 Our final visit was to a place I have been before, Perlan.
-It is a restuarant and viewing platform in Reykjavik that gives a panoramic view over the city.
-A much better experience is to be had if you are able to take your time, soak in the views and maybe have a meal, but this was a tour and not to be.
-However, worth a first experience, but this second visit was wasted on me.
+It is a restaurant and viewing platform in Reykjavik that gives a panoramic view of the city.
+A much better experience is to be had if you can take your time, soak in the views and maybe have a meal, but this was a tour and not to be.
+However, worth the first experience, but this second visit was wasted on me.

 18th Aug.
 Dynjandi Waterfall and back.

-We drove through two tunnels on the 1.5 hour journey to the falls, both over 5km long.
-Like the Norwegians, it appears the Icelanders know how to dig and they have certainly put my admiration of our Mersey version firmly in it splace!
-We skirted several other fjords on route, passing by several even smaller settlements than their capital, of which we were informed that most of these inhabitants worked in the metropolis of Ísafjörður.
+We drove through two tunnels on the 1.5-hour journey to the falls, both over 5km long.
+Like the Norwegians, it appears the Icelanders know how to dig and they have certainly put my admiration of our Mersey version firmly in its place!
+We skirted several other fjords on the route, passing by several even smaller settlements than their capital, of which we were informed that most of these inhabitants worked in the metropolis of Ísafjörður.
 Really?

-Popping out of the last of the tunnels we descending steeply to sea level where we could clearly see for the first time the cascade of water called Dynjandi, tipping over the skyline and smashing 100m down the precipice through 6 further and shorter falls.
+Popping out of the last of the tunnels we descended steeply to sea level where we could see for the first time the cascade of water called Dynjandi, tipping over the skyline and smashing 100m down the precipice through 6 further and shorter falls.
 The Icelandic term dynjandi means thunderous or resounding and it is a perfect name for this torrent of falling water.
 Leaving the coach behind we eagerly set off on foot up the steepening slope towards the thunder.
-Up to the first platform viewing point, the path was a well constructed affair, but after that it gradually deteriotated into quite a slippy and dangerous scramble.
-I feared that not every one in our party would reach this point.
+Up to the first platform viewing point, the path was a well-constructed affair, but after that, it gradually deteriorated into quite a slippy and dangerous scramble.
+I feared that not everyone in our party would reach this point.
 Making your way to the base of Dynjandi was pretty special, the sound, the vibration, the rainbows playing in the mist, the sheer power of falling water, yet it is nearly equalled by the view into the fjord, its ring of mountains marching into the distance, but not quite.
 They have a lot of giants in Icelandic Lore, I can understand why.

-The evening began very pleasantly, warm sunshine and terrific scenery as we emerged from the fjord before heading north along the coast.
+The evening began very pleasantly, with warm sunshine and terrific scenery as we emerged from the fjord before heading north along the coast.
 The ornithologists on board had been looking forward to the next leg of our journey as we were to pass by Hornstrandir King & Queen Cliffs, a nature reserve for birds renowned for its natural beauty and remoteness.
-We were due to pass under these cliffs at 7pm, an expert was to give a running commentary over the PA system of the wildlife to be seen.
-Sue and I were on deck for 7.15pm just in time to witness a thick fog bank roll in, obscuring all visibiltiy down to 50m or less, it was to remain for the rest of the evening!
+We were due to pass under these cliffs at 7 pm, an expert was to give a running commentary over the PA system of the wildlife to be seen.
+Sue and I were on deck for 7.15 pm just in time to witness a thick fog bankroll in, obscuring all visibility down to 50m or less, it was to remain for the rest of the evening!
 Undeterred and with a sense of humour the expert from Kent gave his prepared commentary on what we would have been seeing.
 These things do happen.
 We considered ourselves lucky to be here, shrugged our shoulders and went for our evening meal and followed it up with an amusing comedy show by a gentleman from South Yorkshire.
 The birds of Hornstrandir will have to wait to be admired another time.